-In most cases, Fundrise is best for investors with a minimum 5 year time horizon.
-Real estate is not a highly liquid investment and inexperienced investors need to take this into consideration.
+In most cases, Fundrise is best for investors with a minimum five-year time horizon.
+Real estate is not a liquid investment and inexperienced investors need to take this into consideration.

 While Fundrise does offer a 90-day satisfaction guarantee, you should not invest if you have a short-term investing mentality.

-CrowdStreet is an online commercial real estate investment platform that launched back in 2014.
+CrowdStreet is an online commercial real estate investment platform that launched in 2014.

-This platform differs from the others mentioned above because there are three different ways you can invest with them:
+This platform differs from Fundrise because there are a number of different ways you can invest with the platform.
+These include:

 CrowdStreet is one of the many crowdfunded real estate investing platforms we have come across that allows investors to pick and choose individual projects to invest in.

 This platform also focuses solely on commercial real estate, meaning there is no residential real estate in the mix.
-On their site, they claim to review around 400 potential investment opportunities each month.
-Of those reviewed, less than 3% are accepted.
+On its site, the company claims to review around 400 potential investment opportunities each month.
+Of those reviewed, less than 5% are accepted.

-Finally, the fully managed portfolio option has a minimum investment of $250,000.
+The fully managed portfolio option, on the other hand, has a minimum investment of $250,000.

 This makes CrowdStreet out of reach for many new investors.
 It is clear that they are aiming for higher net worth, accredited status clients.